smahli/PigGame/README.md

-# PigGame This is my first ever javascript Project
+This is my first ever javascript Project